The Pareto principle in Sports and Economics in view of Runs Scored by Batters in the Indian Premier League

 \section{Income and wealth inequality in terms of IPL data}

-We have discussed about income and wealth in the introduction.
+In the introduction, We have already discussed income and wealth.
 Income is necessary to meet our daily needs.
-It acts as a foundation for achieving long-term goals, i.e. making wealth.
+It acts as a foundation for achieving long-term goals, i.e., making wealth.
 On the other hand, wealth gives stability to a family/individual to sustain in the society.
-Wealthy people do not bother much, even if, at present their income is low and have time to grow.
+Wealthy people do not bother much, even if, at present, their income is low and has time to grow.

-let us try to find what income and wealth resemble in terms of run scored by batters in IPL.
-We have discussed key features of IPL in the previous section.
-Around 10 teams teams participate in recent sessions of IPL.
+let us try to find what income and wealth resemble in terms of runs scored by batters in the IPL.
+We discussed key features of IPL in the previous section.
+Around 10 teams are participating in recent IPL seasons.
 Each team competes in a round-robin in the league stages, followed by 4 playoffs and a final.
 Thus, every team plays several matches in a season.
 Every match consists of two innings.
 Batters from either teams get the chance to bat in one of the innings.
 As it is a 20 over innings match, batters of each team try to score more runs as quickly as possible.
-Moreover, various prizes lures the batters to play every innings in a spectacular way.
+Moreover, various prizes lure the batters to play every innings in a spectacular way.
 In the process, a batter can play several innings if he stays on the team for the entire season.
-Each team generally retains good batters in the next sessions also.
-In the process, some batters with good performance report play several innings.
+Each team generally also retains good batters in the next sessions.
+In the process, batters with good performance report play several innings.